14 Best Quicken Alternatives for 2024 (#1 is Free)

 Of all the options out there to replace Quicken (now called Quicken Classic), three stand out among the rest:

 1. Rocket Money–This budgeting app is quickly becoming one of my favorites.
 For just a few dollars a month, they offer an excellent budgeting app and investment tracker.
-It keeps track of your subscriptions and helps you cancel them if you want.
+It keeps track of your subscriptions and helps you cancel them.
 Rocket Money will also negotiate lower prices for some monthly bills.

 2. Empower–The Empower Personal Dashboard is free and comes with a robust set of features unmatched by other alternatives.
 It easily handles budgeting, net worth, cash flow, retirement planning, and investment tracking.
 It also comes with excellent tools, including a retirement calculator, investment fee analyzer, and investment portfolio analyzer.
 Empower can now even track Bitcoin, Ethereum, Litecoin, and thousands of other tokens.
 It's the tool I use every day.